 |Peak Wind||50 kts (58 mph) on September 27, 2011|

 |Average Pressure||681.3 mbs|

-Halos are optical phenomena caused by external reflection and internal refraction of light through evenly shaped and oriented ice crystals in the atmosphere.
-Variations in halos are caused by different combinations of ice crystal shapes and orientations, as well as different combinations of reflections and refraction within the crystals.
-The most common halos are the 22-degree halo (a circle around the sun or moon) and parhelion, also known as sundogs, (bight areas of light either side of the sun).
+Halos are optical phenomena that result from light interacting with ice crystals in the atmosphere.
+Variations in halos are caused by different combinations of ice crystal shapes and orientations as well as different combinations of reflections and refractions within the crystals.
+The most common halos are the 22-degree halo (a circle around the sun or moon) and the parhelion, also known as a sundog (bright spots of light on either side of the sun).
 Though these more common halos can be seen elsewhere in the world, the unique atmospheric conditions in Antarctica make it an especially great place to see and study halos; there are a number of halo types that have only been observed at the South Pole.